 Overcoming the barriers to active listening is not a one-time fix.
 It is a practice.
 Here are the habits that make the most consistent difference for the leaders I work with.

-Pause before you respond.
+- Pause before you respond.
 A brief pause after someone finishes speaking signals that you are processing what they said rather than simply waiting for your turn to talk.
-It also gives you a moment to ensure your response is actually addressing what was communicated rather than what you expected to hear.
+It also gives you a moment to ensure your response addresses what was actually communicated.

-Build the Communication Skills That Drive Leadership Performance
+Ready to Build the Communication Skills That Drive Leadership Performance?